unChaz/sci-fi-5e/srd/mechanics/combat.md

 Massive damage can kill you instantly.
 When damage reduces you to 0 hit points and there is damage remaining, you die if the remaining damage equals or exceeds your hit point maximum.

-For example, a cleric with a maximum of 12 hit points currently has 6 hit points.
+For example, a priest with a maximum of 12 hit points currently has 6 hit points.
 If she takes 18 damage from an attack, she is reduced to 0 hit points, but 12 damage remains.
-Because the remaining damage equals her hit point maximum, the cleric dies.
+Because the remaining damage equals her hit point maximum, the priest dies.

 ##### Falling Unconscious